ebbertd/chisq.posthoc.test/README.md

 ```

 x and y correspond to x and y of the chisq.test function and are passed on to it.
 The method indicates the p adjustment method and defaults to the Bonferroni method.
 Alpha indicates the significane level which is used to mark the significant fields in the output with a *.
 Additional options can be given which are passed on to the chisq.test function.

+## Notes

+This work was inspired by the Youtube videos on how to do the [Chi-Square Post-Hoc Testing in SPSS](https://www.youtube.com/watch?v=cOu9rv83G-I).

+## References

+ T. Mark Beasley & Randall E. Schumacker (1995) Multiple Regression Approach to Analyzing Contingency Tables: Post Hoc and Planned Comparison Procedures, The Journal of Experimental Education, 64:1, 79-93, DOI: [10.1080/00220973.1995.9943797](https://doi.org/10.1080/00220973.1995.9943797)